 Talitha received her B.S. in Chemistry from the University of St. Francis (Fort Wayne) in 2013.
 Her current research involves quantum yield enhancement and incorporating ultrasmall white light emitting CdSe nanocrystals into different polymer matrices as the intrinsic fluorophore in LED devices.

 Nathaniel received his B.A. in chemistry from Franklin and Marshall College in 2014 and joined the Rosenthal lab in 2015.
 His current research utilizes ultrafast fluorescence upconversion spectroscopy to study the charge carrier dynamics of semiconductor quantum dots.
 He is interested in manipulating nanocrystal surface and chemical composition to exhibit control over charge carrier behavior, tailoring nanocrystal structure to exhibit the desired properties for specific applications.

 Lucas “Louie” Thal received a B.S. in Chemistry and a B.S. in Biochemistry and Cellular & Molecular Biology from University of Tennessee-Knoxville in 2015.
 Here in the Rosenthal lab, Lucas puts to use core/shell quantum dot conjugates to investigate regulation and trafficking mechanisms of the autism/bipolar-associated A559V dopamine transporter (DAT) coding variant.
-Properties he is interested in probing include surface dynamics, oligomerization, and microdomain affinity.
+Properties he is interested in probing include surface dynamics, oligomerization, and compartmentalization.
 In the summer of 2016, Lucas was awarded the NIH Chemical-Biology Interface Training Grant.